Science Olympiad Summer Institute

-If you are interested in obtaining two (2) hours of Graduate Level Professional Development Credit from the University of the Pacific (Course PEDD 9033), please complete the UOP Credit Forms on-line.
+If you are interested in obtaining two (2) hours of Graduate Level Professional Development Credit from the University of the Pacific (Course PEDD 9033), please register online or complete the UOP Credit Forms by Mail.
 (There is an additional fee to receive these credits).
 The forms are not generally available until after May 1st.
 Registrants are expected to attend thirty (30) contact hours of instructions and submit a report on how they plan to implement what they have learned related to standards-based student instruction.
 Please call the University of the Pacific if you need help at 209-946-2424 - see UOP Letter.
 Or call Deb as 630-792-1251 for a UOP Form that you can complete and bring with a check to the Institute.

 Background Information: The annual Science Olympiad Summer Institute (SOSI) is an excellent opportunity for secondary school (grades 6-12) teachers, coaches, event supervisors, tournament personnel and administrators to get the most up-to-date information about all 46 Science Olympiad events.
 Many Science Olympiad coaches at state and national tournaments attribute their success to concepts learned at the SOSI.
 Nearly 100% rate the SOSI as very good or excellent and come away feeling as if their "batteries are recharged!"
 Comments from previous Science Olympiad Summer Institutes: